-If you are not entitled to Legal Aid we can represent you privately.
 Our fees are reasonable, agreed with you in advance and there are no hidden extras.
-From 12th April 2021, we are no longer taking on new legal aid clients.
+We no longer deal with legal aid cases, but we can represent you privately if you wish.

 The Prosecution will almost always be represented by an experienced solicitor, barrister or other qualified representative and so, unless your case is very minor, it usually makes sense to be represented by your own solicitor.
 We have considerable experience and have been representing clients for many years.